-Your involvement in the study will last no longer than the time required to complete the questionnaire and the scheduled colonoscopy.
+The study is set to in end around the year 2035.
+Your involvement in the study will last no longer than the time required to complete the questionnaire and a scheduled colonoscopy.
+Participants can be approached at any future scheduled colonoscopy to provide additional samples for the study.
 There are no additional study related activities after your questionnaire and colonoscopy.
 If you would like to participate in future studies, you can indicate this in your consent form.
 Future contact is not necessary to participate in this study.

 What happens if I decide not to take part in the study?

 Participation in the study is voluntary.
-You do not need to take part in order to receive care at the Perelman Center for Advanced Medicine.
+You do not need to take part in order to receive care at the University of Pennsylvania.
 Your current and future care will not be affected if you decide not to participate.

 Can I only fill out the questionnaire without giving the biopsies and blood?

-Yes, the whole study is voluntary.
-There are two parts, one which is the questionnaire, and two, the 10 additional biopsies during your routine colonoscopy.
-The questionnaire can be completed while you wait for your doctor, and you can choose to only complete the questionnaire and opt out of the additional biopsies and vial of blood.
+Yes, as every component of the study is voluntary.
+There are two parts to the study: one which is the questionnaire, and two which is the additional blood and tissue samples during your routine colonoscopy.
+The questionnaire can be completed while you wait to be taken back for the procedure, and you can choose to only complete the questionnaire and opt-out of the additional biopsies.

 Can I withdraw my consent at anytime?

 Yes, you can withdraw your consent at anytime, as long as you let one of the I3 team members know.
-The main people to contact for this is the research coordinator and assistant.
-In addition, right before your routine colonoscopy, if you chose to participate in the 10 additional biopsies and giving the one vial of blood, one of the I3 team members will come down and refresh your memory on what you had signed up for, and give you another chance to opt out.
-At that point you can choose to change your mind, or give the biopsies and the blood.
+The best person to contact in this situation would be the Clinical Research Coordinator.
+In addition, during the day of your scheduled colonoscopy, if you chose to provide additional blood and tissue biopsies, one of the I3 team members will approach you to confirm your study involvement.
+At that point you can provide the additional research samples or change your mind.

 Will I be paid?